Ranchman12/Windows-Scheduler/README.md

   scheduler 0 5 10 15

-  should launch a process for 5 seconds, 10 seconds, and 15 seconds
+  should launch a process for 5 seconds, 10 seconds, and 15 seconds in that order

+  you can launch task manager and change the affinity masks as well